joekariuki/open-fonts/README.md

 ## Contribute

-Have a site or font to share?
+Have a website or font to share?
 Any suggestions?
 See any mistakes or a broken link?
 Send a pull request!

 Please refer to the [Contribution Guidelines]() for more information

 ## Credits
 * Author: [@_joekariuki](https://twitter.com/_joekariuki)
-* Site Creators: websites listed in this repository have their creators credited.
+* Website Creators: websites listed in this repository have their creators credited.

 ### Resources
 * [Google Fonts](https://fonts.google.com/)